 Led by the Ethnic Diversity Service (Stockport Council), the Manchester Schools Linking Programme (initially with Stockport) launched independently in 2017 with 14 classes.
-This year involvement has increased to 36 classes from 18 primary schools and 2 secondary schools; engaging a fabulous 1014 children.
-It provides an opportunity for staff and pupils to celebrate the similarities and be comfortable with the differences with schools from across the city and beyond.
+Interest in the programme has more than doubled since then; in the 2019/20 academic year we now have 34 classes linking from 21 local schools, engaging almost 1,000 children!
+Linking provides an opportunity for staff and pupils to celebrate the similarities and be comfortable with the differences with schools from across the city and beyond.

 Case Study: Ashbury Meadow, Manchester have been linking with St Mark’s CoE Stockport for two years.
 Two schools in different locations, serving different communities.
 Ashbury Meadow with 13% white British population and St Mark’s with 87% white British population .
 Both schools have enjoyed learning about their similarities and celebrating their differences.
 The children have gained a better understanding of their own identities and those of others; exchanging work including class photos, poetry and jigsaw pieces which introduce themselves to each other.
 Over this past year of linking, teachers have noticed a growing confidence within their class.